geoshoouh/install-k8s-on-rpi4/README.md

 ## Initial Setup

+*NOTE: This document assumes you are the root user*

 1. Flash RPI OL8 or OL9 to SD card
 2. Insert card and boot
 3. Login; username: `root`; password; `oracle`